thuanalg/simplelog-challenge/simplelog-challenge.md

 ### Problem Statement
 Providing a logger which must be SIMPLE-STABLE-POWERFUL for embedded devices to PC and mainframe with flexible configuration.
+Multi-process C/C++ logger.

+### Requirements
+- POSIX thread in UNIX-Like.
+- Win32 APIs in Windows.

+### Background and References
+- No.

 ### Motivation
 SimpleLog-Challenge is designed to provide: